 - Found Guilty - If you went through the trial and are found guilty, your conviction will show up on your driver’s license record, public criminal records, and law enforcement records.

 Keep in mind that employers can do a criminal background check and see a DUI on your record.
 This may result in you losing the employment opportunity.

 When you are charged with DUI, you have a lot at stake, not only now but in your future.
 Your driver’s license, criminal record, and your liberty are all on the line.
-The damages for these charges go far beyond the penalties a judge or jury hands down, which is why you must have an Ann Arbor DUI attorney handling your defense.
+The damages for these charges go far beyond the penalties a judge or jury hands down, which is why you must have an Ann Arbor DUI lawyer handling your defense.